dezoito/ollama-grid-search/README.md

 ## Future Features

 - Grading results and filtering by grade
-- Storing experiments and results in a local database
 - Importing, exporting and sharing prompt lists and experiment parameters.

 ## Contributing